afroditeapp/afrodite-backend/crates/api_client/docs/ChatApi.md

 > models::LimitedActionResult post_send_like(account_id)
 Send a like to some account.
 If both will like each other, then

-Send a like to some account.
-If both will like each other, then the accounts will be a match.
+the accounts will be a match.

 ### Parameters